goauthentik/authentik/website/developer-docs/docs/writing-documentation.md

 -   **Live editing**: `make website-watch`

-    For real time viewing of changes, as you make them.
+    For real-time viewing of changes, as you make them.

 :::info
 Be sure to run a formatting command before committing changes.